skeeto/skeeto.github.com/_posts/2025-04-04-Lessons-learned-from-my-first-dive-into-WebAssembly.markdown

 `objdump` or `readelf`.
 It converts WASM to the WebAssembly Text Format (WAT).

 Learning WASM I had quite some difficultly finding information.
 Outside of the WASM specification, which, despite its length, is merely a narrow slice of the ecosystem, important technical details are scattered all over the place.
 Some is only available as source code, some buried comments in GitHub issues, and some lost behind dead links as repositories have moved.
 Large parts of LLVM are undocumented beyond an mention of existence.
-The WASI project has no official documentation in a web-friendly format, just source files in a Git repository.
+WASI has no documentation in a web-friendly format — so I have nothing to link from here when I mention its system calls — just some IDL sources in a Git repository.
 An old [`wasi.h`][wasi.h] was the most readable, complete source of truth I could find.

 Fortunately WASM is old enough that [LLMs][llm] are well-versed in it, and simply asking questions, or for usage examples, was more effective than